 - What is the statute of limitations to file a personal injury lawsuit in the state of Louisiana?

 According to the Louisiana Civil Code, a personal injury victim has one year from the date of their accident or from the date they became aware of their injury to file a lawsuit against the responsible party.
 However, if your lawsuit is filed against a government entity, you may be subjected to a much shorter timeframe to file so it best you meet with one of our personal injury attorneys immediately to discuss your matter in depth.

 Understanding the laws and guidelines that pertain to filing a personal injury lawsuit can be a lot to comprehend which is why it is always in your best interest to consult with a Shreveport, LA personal injury lawyer at The Law Office of Ross Downs.
 Not only will our firm take the time to help you understand more in depth what it takes to file suit, but we will be there to represent you throughout the duration of your case if you choose to proceed on and take legal action.

-Therefore, if you would like to speak with an attorney or schedule a consultation, visit or call The Law Offices of Ross Downs at:
+Therefore, if you would like to speak with an attorney or schedule a consultation, visit or call The Downs Law Firm at:

 517 North Washington Street

 4214 Hwy 165 N.